 Even if your macarons don't brown, the colour can shift towards yellow.
 Blue can turn a bit green after they bake (blue + yellow = green!).
 For these blue macarons, I added a bit of purple colouring to counterract the green and keep the pretty blue colour blue.

-Other macaron recipes
+More macaron recipes to try

 Robin's Egg Oreo Macarons